elliotperviz/cmms/qm/README.md

 To conclude (the DFT part):
 - In a periodic solid, the KS equations must be solved for $M$ bands at each of the $\text{NKPT}$ sampled $\mathbf{k}$-points in the first BZ.
 Each KS state is expressed as a Bloch function expanded in a plane wave basis, truncated at an energy cutoff $E_{\text{cut}}$.
 The choice of $\text{NKPT}$ and $E_{\text{cut}}$ determines the balance between computational cost and accuracy.
-- These orbitals are then used to construct the electron density at each SCF iteration, yielding a self-consistent solution consistent with the periodic potential of the crystal.
+- The KS states (or obitals) are then used to construct the electron density at each SCF iteration, yielding a self-consistent solution consistent with the periodic potential of the crystal.

 ### Geometry optimisation - Hellmann-Feynmann theorem